m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 ## Simple Ciphers Quiz Solution
 ![](https://assets.omscs.io/B6279774-5618-4B04-8081-1499BCF75299.png)

-Since “A” maps to “D”, “B” maps to “E”, and so forth, we can just “rewind” each letter in the ciphertext by three to obtain the plaintext.
+Since "A" maps to "D", "B" maps to "E", and so forth, we can just "rewind" each letter in the ciphertext by three to obtain the plaintext.

 ## Simple Ciphers
 Caesar’s cipher - an example of a **shift cipher** - maps each letter to another letter by shifting it a fixed amount.
 If we represent each letter in the alphabet as a number - A = 1, B = 2, … , Z = 26 - then we can represent this encryption scheme for a given `letter` and a given `shift` as